Skip to main content

 You can:

-• mediate between people and mend relationships, communicating with stakeholders at all levels
+• mediate between people and strengthen relationships, adopting the appropriate communication method with stakeholders at all levels

-• manage stakeholder expectations and moderate discussions about high risk and complexity, even within constrained timescales
+• manage stakeholder expectations and moderate difficult discussions about high risk and complex topics, even within constrained timescales

-• speak on behalf of and represent the community to large audiences inside and outside of government
+• speak on behalf of, and represent the community to, large audiences inside and outside the organisation

 Financial management